marcelofelipes/asterisk/asterisk-frontend/README.md

 ### Building for production
 In production however as you can see in the ``Dockerfile`` nginx is used to serve the build content of our angular application(s).
 Since we don't have a development server in production but rather nginx, the setup described for [Developing locally](#developing-locally) pretty much applies the same here only with port 80 instead of 4200.
+Check the ``nginx-default.conf`` file for more information